-The above image is a snapshot of the References page (at least the beginning of one since your paper will have many more references).
-Do you see how the in-text citation in the main text corresponds to the full source on a separate References page, and the reason why?
+The above image is a snapshot of the references page (at least the beginning of one since your paper will have many more references).
+Do you see how the in-text citation in the main text corresponds to the full source on a separate references page, and the reason why?
 To keep your paper coherent and readable, APA style avoids stuffing all of the bibliographic details for every citation in the main text of the paper.
-A separate page (i.e., the References page) at the end of the paper packages all of the details of every citation neatly and alphabetically on one or more pages.
+A separate page (i.e., the references page) at the end of the paper packages all of the details of every citation neatly and alphabetically on one or more pages.

-**(If you do not know how to set up a new paper, read my other Hub, Format a New Paper in APA Style for instructions)
+(If you do not know how to set up a new paper, read my other article, "Format a New Paper in APA Style" for instructions.)

-I will now show you how to format print sources for your References page.
-At the end I will show you what a completed References page looks like.
+I will now show you how to format print sources for your references page.
+At the end I will show you what a completed references page looks like.
 Lastly, I will tell you the mechanics, such as margins, typeface, spacing, and all the boring stuff. :)

-Citing an ARTICLE Source
+Citing an Article Source

-To cite a source from an article published in a print JOURNAL, list the author’s last name, first name, publication year in parenthesis (month and year only), title of article (if applicable), title of source (in italics), and page numbers, such as:
+To cite a source from an article published in a print journal, list the author’s last name, first name, publication year in parenthesis (month and year only), title of article (if applicable), title of source (in italics), and page numbers, such as:

-Adding a Vol. # and Issue #
+Adding a Vol. Number and Issue Number

-Citing a BOOK Source
+Citing a Book Source

 When citing a book, you follow the same formatting as for articles, but you'll need to list the book title in italics and the location of the publisher, as well as the publisher’s name, in standard text.
 You do not need to list page numbers for a book citation, such as: